hacker1649/Persistence/README.md

 You may use the todo app tutorial that we built in class and extend it with this logic to persist the data.

+To save files to disk on mobile or desktop apps, combine the path_provider plugin with the dart:io library.

+This recipe uses the following steps:

+1- Find the correct local path.
+2- Create a reference to the file location.
+3- Write data to the file.
+4- Read data from the file.

 ## Getting Started

 This project is a starting point for a Flutter application.